Tsukiyonocm/Math_problems/README.md

 ## Function Explanation

+---
-> <b> start_game </b> - The function starts by ?asking the player if they want to play.
+<b> start_game </b> - The function starts by ?asking the player if they want to play.
 If yes, we pass the input value as an argument into the chosen_game function.

->If the start variable is no, the game closes out with a simple message.
+If the start variable is no, the game closes out with a simple message.

->Lastly, if the player enters an option other than "yes" or "no", the game prompts the user to choose a valid response and asks the questions again.
+Lastly, if the player enters an option other than "yes" or "no", the game prompts the user to choose a valid response and asks the questions again.
+---

 <b> chosen_game </b> - when the user picks "yes" as an option, that is passed to chosen_game in order to start.
 Here the user is asked if they would like to do "Subtraction or Addition" problems.